Original manuscript and all correspondence should be addressed to the Editor-In-Chief:

 Introduction

-This section should provide sufficient and relevant information regarding study participants, ethics/informed consent, instrumentation, research design, validity and reliability estimates, data collection procedures, statistical methods and data analysis techniques used.
+This section should provide sufficient and relevant information regarding study participants, ethics/informed consent, instrumentation, research design, validity and reliability estimates, data collection procedures, statistical methods and other data analysis techniques used.
 Qualitative research techniques are also acceptable.

 Results

 Findings should be presented precisely and clearly.
-Tables and figures must be presented separately or at the end of the manuscript and their appropriate locations in the text indicated.
+Tables and figures must be presented separately at the end of the manuscript and their appropriate locations in the text indicated.
 The results section should not contain materials that are appropriate for presentation under the discussion section.
-Formulas, units and quantities should be expressed in the systeme internationale (SI) units.
-Colour printing of figures and tables is expensive and could be done upon request at authors’ expense.
+Formulas, units and quantities should be expressed using the systeme internationale (SI) units.
+Colour printing of figures and tables is expensive and could be done upon request at authors’ additional expense.

 Discussion